9 June 2025

 It’s not quite Doc MacGyver, but both were filmed in the same country, which gives the series a different spin to American medical procedurals.
 Transplant’s clever title, sharp performances, suspenseful ER pacing and humble star offer insights into the immigrant experience with heartfelt story lines about fitting in, shaping up and being accepted.
 Oh, and House… sorry, Dr Bishop, is played by that Scottish actor, John Hannah.

-14. New Amsterdam S1-5
+14. New Amsterdam Season 1-5

 Medical dramas often get by on a hospital’s 24/7 influx of ceaseless trauma, emergencies and tough calls.
 Saying stuff like “stat”, “intubate” or “bring the paddles” may make you sound like you know what you’re doing.
 However, these shows are not a substitute for a real medical qualification and you shouldn’t try this at home.

-15. House S1-8
+15. House Season 1-8

 Hugh Laurie isn’t American and can also do a really silly high-pitched voice.
 Nowadays it’s easy to see why his next biggest international roles were in the films Tomorrowland and 101 Dalmations.

 Accessing a level of his own brilliance and limitless wit as an actor, he embraces the antisocial maverick Dr Gregory House, who treats colleagues like a crack squad and patients like puzzles.
-No, not like the electric buzzer game Operation… more like the placebo effect of colour-coded Smarties.
+No, not like the electric buzzer game Operation … more like the placebo effect of colour-coded Smarties.

 Starring in 176 episodes and playing the titular character of House will do that to a person.
 To make matters worse, Laurie is so gosh-darn perfect as the brilliant House he kind of did it to himself.
 Champagne problems, right?
 The walking stick prop has become synonymous with the character of Dr Gregory House, but it’s getting to the point where the legendary actor will probably be grateful for all the practice.

-16. HBO’s The Knick S1-2
+16. HBO’s The Knick Season 1-2

 It’s early in the 20th Century and the Knickerbocker Hospital is fighting to keep its lights on by offering groundbreaking medical procedures performed by Dr John Thackery (Clive Owen), the head surgeon with a cocaine and opium addiction.
+In a pre-antibiotics era, hospital patients from New York’s largely poor and immigrant population face a high chance of sepsis-related death, but this does not deter the maverick Dr Thackery, who continues to push the boundaries of medicine.
+Directed by Steven Soderbergh, the two-season series has a 92% critics’ rating on Rotten Tomatoes.